JustAGhosT/home-lab-setup/README.md

 - Azure NAT Gateway for outbound internet connectivity
 - PowerShell module for managing the entire environment

+## Architecture

+The HomeLab system uses a modular architecture with the following components:

+- **HomeLab.Core**: Foundation module with configuration, logging, and setup utilities
+- **HomeLab.Azure**: Azure-specific functionality for resource deployment and management
+- **HomeLab.Security**: Security-related functionality including VPN and certificates
+- **HomeLab.UI**: User interface components including menus and handlers
+- **HomeLab.Monitoring**: Monitoring and alerting capabilities

 ## Prerequisites

 - Azure CLI installed and configured